UCSF-TI/tipcc-web/docs/software/software-repositories.md

   <em>1.0.14</em>
   </td>
   <td>
-  <strong>BamUtil - programs for working on SAM/BAM files</strong><br>
+  <strong>BamUtil: Programs for Working on SAM/BAM Files</strong><br>
   bamUtil is a repository that contains several programs that perform operations on SAM/BAM files.
-All of these programs are built into a single executable, <code>bam</code>.<br>
+All of these programs are built into a single executable, <code>bam</code>.
+Example: <code>bam help</code>.<br>
   URL: <a href="http://genome.sph.umich.edu/wiki/BamUtil">http://genome.sph.umich.edu/wiki/BamUtil</a><br>
   </td>
  </tr>